ni/measurement-plugin-python/README.md

 ### Executing the Example Measurements

 1. Start the discovery service if not already started.
 2. Run/Debug the measurement file (`measurement.py`) after activating the `.venv`.
-For detailed info check the section ["Steps to run/debug the measurement service".](#steps-to-rundebug-the-measurement-service)
+For detailed info check the section ["Steps to Run/Debug the Measurement Service".](#steps-to-rundebug-the-measurement-service)

 ---